Being Somewhere

 Being Somewhere is the seventh studio album by Canadian singer-songwriter Dan Mangan, released October 28, 2022 on Arts & Crafts Productions.

 The album was produced and recorded remotely due to the COVID-19 pandemic, with Mangan stating that "The hard part was waiting; sometimes it took six weeks to resolve an issue that could have taken twenty minutes had we been together in a room.
-But Drew's dedication and talent cannot be understated, and this music doesn't sound like anything else I'm hearing these days."
+But Drew [Brown]'s dedication and talent cannot be understated, and this music doesn't sound like anything else I'm hearing these days."

 The album was preceded by the preview singles "In Your Corner (for Scott Hutchison)", a tribute to Frightened Rabbit bandleader Scott Hutchison following his death in 2018, in April, and "Fire Escape", the video for which starred actor Steven Ogg as a personification of a self-critical inner voice taunting and tormenting Mangan, in July.
 A third preview song, "Just Know It", was released concurrently with the announcement of the album.

+Awards

-The album received a Juno Award nomination for Adult Alternative Album of the Year at the Juno Awards of 2023.
+The album received a Juno Award nomination for Adult Alternative Album of the Year at the Juno Awards of 2023, and was shortlisted for the 2023 Polaris Music Prize.

+The video for "Fire Escape" won the Audience Award at the 2023 Prism Prize.